Antidepressants: Get tips to cope with side effectsBy Mayo Clinic staff

 Dry mouth is a common side effect of many antidepressants.

 Blurred vision is a common side effect, but it usually goes away on its own within a couple of weeks of starting an antidepressant.
-With certain antidepressants, it may be an ongoing bother.
+With certain antidepressants, such as tricyclic antidepressants, it may be an ongoing issue.

-Dizziness is more common with tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs) than with other antidepressants.
+Dizziness is more common with tricyclic antidepressants and monoamine oxidase inhibitors (MAOIs) than with other antidepressants.
 These medications can cause low blood pressure, resulting in dizziness.
-This side effect is more common in older people.

 Agitation, restlessness, anxiety